raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-However, in the typical case a server will not know in advance whether a client supports DSO, so in general, unless it is known in advance by other means that a client does support DSO, a server MUST NOT initiate DSO request messages until a DSO Session has been mutually established, as described below.
+However, in the typical case a server will not know in advance whether a client supports DSO, so in general, unless it is known in advance by other means that a client does support DSO, a server MUST NOT initiate DSO request messages or DSO unacknowledged messages until a DSO Session has been mutually established by at least one successful DSO request/response exchange initiated by the client, as described below.
-Similarly, unless it is known in advance by other means that a server does support DSO, a client MUST NOT initiate non-response-requiring DSO request messages until after a DSO Session has been mutually established.
+Similarly, unless it is known in advance by other means that a server does support DSO, a client MUST NOT initiate

-Whether or not a given DSO request message elicits a response is determined by whether or not the first DSO TLV ({{tlvsyntax}}) in the message (the Primary TLV) is one that is specified to generate a response.
-Whether a Primary TLV will be specified to elicit a response will depend on the intended use pattern for that particular TLV.
+DSO unacknowledged messages until after a DSO Session has been mutually established.

-A DSO Session is established over a connection by the client sending a DSO request message of a kind that requires a response, such as the DSO Keepalive TLV ({{keepalive}}), and receiving a response, with matching MESSAGE ID, and RCODE set to NOERROR (0), indicating that the DSO request was successful.
+A DSO Session is established over a connection by the client sending a DSO request message, such as a DSO Keepalive request message ({{keepalive}}), and receiving a response, with matching MESSAGE ID, and RCODE set to NOERROR (0), indicating that the DSO request was successful.

-If the RCODE is set to DSONOTIMP (tentatively 11) this indicates that the server does support DSO, but does not support the particular operation the client requested.
+If the RCODE in the response is set to DSONOTIMP (tentatively 11) this indicates that the server does support DSO, but does not support the particular operation the client requested.
-A server MUST NOT return DSONOTIMP for the DSO Keepalive TLV, but in the future if a client attempts to establish a DSO Session using a newly-defined response-requiring DSO TLV that the server does not understand, that would result in a DSONOTIMP response.
+A server implementing DSO MUST NOT return DSONOTIMP for a DSO Keepalive request message because the Keepalive TLV is mandatory to implement, but in the future if a client attempts to establish a DSO Session using a newly-defined response-requiring DSO TLV that the server does not understand, that would result in a DSONOTIMP response.
-If the server returns DSONOTIMP then a DSO Session is not considered established, but the client is permitted to continue sending DNS messages on the connection, including other response-requiring DSO messages such as the DSO Keepalive, which may result in a successful NOERROR response, yielding the establishment of a DSO Session.
+If the server returns DSONOTIMP then a DSO Session is not considered established, but the client is permitted to continue sending DNS messages on the connection, including other DSO messages such as the DSO Keepalive, which may result in a successful NOERROR response, yielding the establishment of a DSO Session.

-If the RCODE is set to any value other than NOERROR (0) or DSONOTIMP (tentatively 11), then the client should assume that the server does not support DSO.
+If the RCODE is set to any value other than NOERROR (0) or DSONOTIMP (tentatively 11), then the client MUST assume that the server does not support DSO.
 In this case the client is permitted to continue sending DNS messages on that connection, but the client SHOULD NOT issue further DSO messages on that connection.

-When the server receives a response-requiring DSO request message from a client, and transmits a successful NOERROR response to that request, the server considers the DSO Session established.
+When the server receives a DSO request message from a client, and transmits a successful NOERROR response to that request, the server considers the DSO Session established.